 Laser Processing Equipment Information

 Laser processing equipment uses high-powered lasers to cut, trim, perforate, weld, join, or mark a variety of materials in plate or sheet form.
 They are used to process metals, plastics, semiconductor wafers, electronic materials, human tissue, and medical devices.
-Unlike plasma cutting systems, which are not suitable for cutting non-conductive materials, laser processing equipment are very effective in processing plastic, wood, textiles and other dielectric or insulating materials.
-Some laser processing equipment provides versatility beyond just two dimensional (2D) devices such as XY or gantry cutting tables.
-For example, 3D laser processing equipment welds, cuts, drills, machines, surface treats and/or marks complex three-dimensional parts.
-Laser processing equipment that provide 5-axis machining are also available.
+Unlike plasma cutting systems, which are not suitable for cutting non-conductive materials, laser processing equipment is very effective in processing plastic, wood, textiles, and other dielectric or insulating materials.
+Some laser processing equipment provides versatility beyond just two dimensional (2-D) devices such as XY or gantry cutting tables.
+For example, 3-D laser processing equipment welds, cuts, drills, machines, surface treats, and/or marks complex three-dimensional parts.
+Laser processing equipment that provides five-axis machining are also available.

 In a laser beam delivery subsystem, the final component is a reflective or focusing laser head, a laser galvanometer scanner, or a fiber optic beam guide or cable.
 In flying optics systems, beam guidance modules are common.
 Often, these modules include gantry robots, robotic arms, or other manipulators that mechanically guide or direct the laser beam relative to the workpiece or part.
 Typically, a laser head or fiber optic cable is mounted on the beam guidance module.
 Additional laser optics or optical components for laser processing equipment include: beam benders or mirror blocks, beam collimators, beam expanders, beam pipes or tubes, reflection isolators, beam shutters or dumps, beam splitters, beam switchers or galvo mirrors, circular polarizers or phase retarders, and scan lenses.
 Lens focusing, reflective focusing, resonator, and other specialty laser optics are also available.